 If you’re like me you love to dance in the moonlight.
 But it can really wear you out if you’re on your feet all night at a regular bar or club.
 That’s when it’s time to take a special trip to Danceland, or “the world famous dancefloor built on horsehair”.
 Your tootsies will love you for it!

 When I was around 16 years old my Aunt Alison planned a family trip to Danceland to celebrate with my grandma and her brother (my great uncle).
 I can’t remember what the celebration was for, but I do remember everyone having a really great time all night on the dance floor (including the grand kids all the way up to the grandparents).

 Scientists have yet to explain why the Aspen trees are growing every which way but up.
 (Especially considering there is another set of Aspens right next to the crooked ones that are perfectly normal.)
 So locals have taken it upon themselves to develop many different explanations ranging from UFOs to lightening strikes.

-While everyone is busy trying to explain the unexplained, I’ll be busy packing lunch for a picnic lunch with the paranormal*.
+While everyone is busy trying to explain the unexplained, I’ll be busy packing for a picnic lunch with the paranormal*.

 *This natural phenomenon is considered a national treasure and one of Canada’s 54 Wonders.
 Please be respectful, so that it remains intact.

 Saskatchewan has a new winery?!
 Why yes, it does!
 Wolf Willow is a seasonal winery that uses locally grown fruit to make their Cherry and Haskap vino.
 Plus, they have light fare to keep you grounded during an afternoon of non-stop sipping*.

 *Buy your designated driver a bottle to sip when they get home. **Pedestrian access is restricted on both bridges until enough funds can be raised to repair them.